google/draco/README.md

 The Javascript decoder is built with dynamic memory.
 This will let the decoder work with all of the compressed data.
 But this option is not the fastest.
 Pre-allocating the memory sees about a 2x decoder speed improvement.
-If you know all of your project's memory requirements you can turn on static memory by changing `Makefile.emcc` and running `make -f Makefile.emcc`.
+If you know all of your project's memory requirements, you can turn on static memory by changing `Makefile.emcc` and running `make -f Makefile.emcc`.

 three.js Renderer Example
 -------------------------

-Here's an [example] of a geometric compressed with Draco loaded via a Javascript decoder using the three.js renderer.
+Here's an [example] of a geometric compressed with Draco loaded via a Javascript decoder using the `three.js` renderer.

 Please see the `javascript/example/README` file for more information.